 World class tarpon and snook fishing attract anglers from all over, and other jungle river game fish include bluegill, rainbow bass (guapote), alligator gar and machaca in the rivers of Barra del Colorado.

 One of the richest undiscovered fishing grounds in the world, the lakes and rivers of Caño Negro offer unequaled angling for tarpon, garfish, rainbowbass, jaguar guapote, fresh water drum, mojarra, & machacas.
 Charters with tackle and license included can be had at the Caño Negro fishing club located next to the wildlife refuge entrance in the village.

 Lake Arenal is the largest is Costa Rica, and was once renowned for guapote, mojarra, and the area version of the piranha—the machaca.
 Unfortunately, like many of Costa Rica’s fisheries it’s been devastated by local practices of putting anything bigger than 4″ on the dinner table and anything over 8″ on a restaurant menu.
 Lago Chato on the northeast end Arenal was protected by a private reserve until mid 2015 and supports a healthy population.
 It recently opened to the public so if you want to try tropical lake fishing get there in the next year or so.

-Most people (including most long time residents) take some convincing when we tell them there’s trout fishing in Costa Rica.
+Most people take some convincing when we tell them there are trout fishing in Costa Rica.

 We’ve seen trout in streams near the refugios below the peak of Chirripó Grande, in Tapanti National Park and in the Río Savegre (see photo above) in the valley below San Gerardo de Dota.

 - Deep Sea & Inshore – Pesca Deportiva desde embarcación – A sport fishing license (Carné Pesca Deportiva) is required for each person fishing from a boat in Costa Rica.